From Family Recipe to Restaurant Favorite

 Our Adaptations

-On the American side, David brought recipes he learned from years of working in his uncle's diner in the Midwest.
-The pancake batter, the way the eggs are cooked, even the technique for getting hash browns crispy on the outside and fluffy inside—all learned in that small-town diner.
+On the American side, one founder brought recipes learned from years of experience working in a family diner.
+The pancake batter, the way the eggs are cooked, even the technique for getting hash browns crispy on the outside and fluffy inside—all learned through that experience.

-"My uncle taught me that breakfast is about consistency," David explains.
+"Breakfast is about consistency," is the philosophy.
 "People want their eggs the same way every time.
 They want their pancakes to be exactly as they remember.
 That reliability is what builds trust with customers."

 The Testing Phase

-Before opening Eatarra, Maria and David spent six months perfecting every recipe.
+Before opening Eatarra, the founders spent months perfecting every recipe.
 They invited friends and family for "test dinners," serving dish after dish and taking notes on every comment.

-"We must have made breakfast burritos a hundred different ways," Maria laughs.
+"We made breakfast burritos dozens of different ways," the story goes.
 "Different tortillas, different cheese, scrambled vs. fried eggs.
 We tested everything until we found the perfect combination."

 Customer Favorites That Started as Family Recipes